Salvation-sub/Salvation-sub/README.md

 # Hello everyone 👋

-🌱 I’m currently learning React Native
+🌱 I’m currently learning& React Native

 <!--
 **Salvation-sub/Salvation-sub** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.